timjogorman/RicherEventDescription/guidelines.md

-Because causality is a difficult concept, easy to over- or under-apply, we do have some specific guidelines below which you should use to guide your annotation of BEFORE/CAUSES, OVERLAP/CAUSES, and BEFORE/PRECONDITIONS, referred to collectively below as ``Causal links'' or ``Causal annotations'':
+Because causality is a difficult concept, easy to over- or under-apply, we do have some specific guidelines below which you should use to guide your annotation of BEFORE/CAUSES, OVERLAP/CAUSES, and BEFORE/PRECONDITIONS, referred to collectively below as "Causal links" or "Causal annotations":

 #### Causality is specific to the instance, not to the concept